sst/guide/_examples/how-to-use-postgresql-in-your-serverless-app.md

 You should see the empty table with column names.

+Note, to revert back to a specific migration, re-run its previous migration.

 ## Deploying to prod

 {%change%} To wrap things up we'll deploy our app to prod.